 Doctor of Nursing Practice (D.N.P.)

 Students enrolled in the D.N.P. program complete planned, supervised, and evaluated residencies and clinical research experiences within the states in which they are licensed.
-Applied residencies and clinical research experiences are tailored to meet the core competencies of doctoral-prepared nurses as outlined by the AACN/CCNE.
+Applied residencies and clinical research experiences are tailored to meet the core competencies of doctoral-prepared nurses.
 D.N.P. students are required to conduct translational, evidenced-based research to improve the health of the population foci supervised by a research project committee.
 The residencies and clinical research experiences may include government, nongovernment, nonprofit, clinical, or appropriate university-affiliated settings.

 Midwestern University is accredited by the Higher Learning Commission (HLC), 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604-1413.